lizhunan/IELTS/speaking/part1-题库.md

 Well, quite a long time ago.
 It was 2018 when I was a third-year student in university that I watched a movie in cinema with my girlfriend.
 It was an unforgettable time.
-The movie we watched was Resident Evilwhich which was thrilling and well-liked worldwide.
+The movie we watched was Resident Evil which was thrilling and well-liked worldwide.

 ### Do you like watching movies?